Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/Organizations/The Saxum Triumvirate.md

 A dwarven craftsman from the city of Gulstad, known for his expertise in metallurgy and engineering.
 #### Lady Lyanna Wildwood
 A ranger from the forests of ???, known for her knowledge of nature and survival skills.
+#### Gertrude Eriksdottir
+A gruff woman from [[Stenholt, Town of Iron|Stenholt]], a town on the edge of the [[Morgenfryd Fields]].
+She is a stern but fair leader.
+#### Lord Galen Stormborn
+A nobleman from the region of ???, known for his expertise in naval affairs and seafaring.
+#### Moria Stonehammer
+A dwarf from the Fracrish Mountains, expert in mining and resource management.
+#### Elwin Merriweather:
+A halfling from the town of ???, Elwin is a skilled farmer and expert in agriculture.
+#### Arturo D’Angelo:
+A human from the coastal town of [[Havdal, City of Pearls|Havdal]], Arturo is an expert in maritime affairs and naval strategy.
+#### Eira Grimsson:
+A half-elf from the ???, Eira is an expert in survival, hunting, and wilderness tactics.
+#### Lucian Blackwood:
+A human from the town of ???, Lucian is a skilled blacksmith and expert in metalworking.